Bdavis49382/LearnStuff/README.md

 # Future Work

-* Add authentication so that users can have individual vocab sets
-* Possibly add functionality for images to be used as terms to memorize
 * Use Styles to make the app much more presentable and elegant
 * Make an activity which puts all the previous activities together in one learning mode